weekens/solidity-mutual-fund/README.md

 The voting power of each member is determined by the amount of funds a member has deposited.

-The smart contract guarantees each member the possibility to withdraw the deposited funds fully or partially at time without other member's agreement.
+The smart contract guarantees each member the possibility to withdraw the deposited funds fully or partially at any time without other member's agreement.

 ## Structure of the project